BioJulia/Automa.jl/README.md

 Automa is designed to generate very efficient code to scan large text data, often much faster than handcrafted code.

-For more information [read the documentation](https://biojulia.github.io/Automa.jl/latest/), or read the examples below and in the `examples/` directory in this repository.
+For more information [read the documentation](https://biojulia.github.io/Automa.jl/stable/), or read the examples below and in the `examples/` directory in this repository.

 ## Examples
-### Validate some text only is composed of ASCII alphanumeric characters
+### Validate some text is composed only of ASCII alphanumeric characters
 ```julia
 using Automa